Vortex motion for the lake equations: Open problems

 A first problem would be to determine whether \cref{EvolutionLaw} holds when shore of the lake is a beach rather than a cliff, that is when \(b\) goes smoothly to \(0\) on the boundary.

 \begin{openproblem} Does a single vortex follow asymptotically the level lines of the depth \(b\) when \(\inf_{\domain} b = 0\)? \end{openproblem}

-Whereas in our proof the assumption that \(\inf_\domain b > 0\) plays a role in the construction of the Green function and in keeping control on the Lorentz norm, stationary results cover the case of where the depth \(b\) behaves like a power of the distance function close to the boundary \citelist{\cite{deValeriola_VanSchaftingen_2013}*{\S 3}\cite{Dekeyser1}\cite{Dekeyser2}}.
+Whereas in our proof the assumption that \(\inf_\domain b > 0\) plays a role in the construction of the Green function and in keeping control on the Lorentz norm, stationary results cover the case of where the depth \(b\) behaves like a power of the distance function close to the boundary \citelist{\cite{deValeriola_VanSchaftingen_2013}*{\S 3}\cite{Dekeyser1}\cite{Dekeyser2}} (seel also chapters~5,~6).

 \begin{openproblem} Does a single vortex follow asymptotically the level lines of the depth \(b\) when the domain is unbounded? \end{openproblem}

 The boundedness of the domain and of \(b\) is used mainly in the construction and estimates on the Green functions.